matsengrp/vampire/README.md

 in the repository.

-See `install/test.sh` for additional instructions needed to install and validate sumrep.
+If you want to use sumrep, see `install/test.sh` for additional install instructions.

 ## Running